Rhyan Grant

-Rhyan Bert Grant (born 26 February 1991) is an Australian professional football player who plays for A-League club Sydney FC and the Australia national team.
+Rhyan Bert Grant (born 26 February 1991) is an Australian professional soccer player who plays as a right back for A-League Men club Sydney FC, whom he also captains.

-Born in Canowindra, New South Wales, Grant played youth football at the Australian Institute of Sport before making his professional debut for Sydney FC in 2008.
+Born in Canowindra, New South Wales, Grant played youth soccer at the Australian Institute of Sport before making his professional debut for Sydney FC in 2008.
+Grant started his career playing in the midfield before becoming an attacking right back known for his supporting play down the wing.
+He is one of the few players in the A-League to have only played for the one club, is Sydney FC's longest serving player and is in an exclusive club of few to have 300 appearances in all competitions.

 Club career

+Youth career

 In June 2008, Grant received an invitation to take up a scholarship at the AIS in Canberra where he was selected despite not fitting into the age criteria for the 2008 scholarship program.
 After impressing during his three months in the nation's capital, he was signed as a member of Sydney FC's inaugural National Youth League squad in September 2008.

 This team finished as champions for the 2008–09 season.
 He made 15 appearances for the National Youth League team during the season, scoring one goal.
 After Sydney FC Youth had clinched the National Youth League minor premiership by winning 13 and drawing two of their 18 regular season games, they progressed to the Grand Final where they met Adelaide United at Hindmarsh Stadium in Adelaide on 21 February 2009.
 Grant played the full 90 minutes as Sydney FC triumphed 2–0.